utzcoz/utzcoz.github.io/_posts/2020-05-29-Analyze-split-screen.markdown

 ## Divider

 From the above two diagrams, we can see a divider between split screen primary and split screen secondary.
 It's a special window with type `TYPE_DOCK_DIVIDER`.
-The `DividerWindowManager.add` in system ui will help to add divier window to system.
+The `DividerWindowManager.add` in system ui will help to add divider window to system.
 The window content is `DividerView` in systemui.
 The `DividerView` will help to response to drag divider to change split screen size.

 ### Layer